 When a homicide counselor discovers her friend’s body brutally murdered, she must find the killer before they seek further vengeance on those she loves.

-When Tally learns the grim tale of a young woman’s homicide is horribly real, she must fight both strangers and a lover to find the source of the ritualistic killing before the knife plunges again.
+When Tally learns the grim tale of a young woman’s murder is horribly real, she must fight both strangers and a lover to find the ritualistic killing's source before the knife plunges again.

 with Homicide Counselor Tally Whyte